 Those Mexican adversaries gave him the nickname of “Geronimo,” the Spanish version of the name “Jerome.”
 In ever-increasing numbers, Geronimo fought against both Mexicans and white settlers as they began to colonize much of the Apache homelands.
 However, by the early 1870s, Lieutenant Colonel George F. Crook, commander of the Department of Arizona, had succeeded in establishing relative peace in the territory.
 The management of his successors, however, was disastrous.

 In 1876 the U.S. government attempted to move the Chiricahua from their traditional home to the San Carlos Reservation, a barren wasteland in east-central Arizona, described as “Hell’s Forty Acres.”
 Deprived of traditional tribal rights, short on rations and homesick, they revolted.

 Spurred by Geronimo, hundreds of Apache left the reservation and fled to Mexico, soon resuming their war against the whites.
 Geronimo and his followers began ten years of intermittent raids against white settlements, alternating with periods of peaceful farming on the San Carlos reservation.

-During this final campaign, at least 5,000 white soldiers and 500 Indian auxiliaries were employed at various times in the capture of Geronimo’s small band.
+During this final campaign, at least 5,000 white soldiers and 500 Indian auxiliaries were employed at various times to capture Geronimo’s small band.
 Five months and 1,645 miles later, Geronimo was tracked to his camp in Mexico’s Sonora Mountains.

 It was May 1887 before he saw his family.
-Several years later, in 1894, he was moved to Fort Sill in Oklahoma Territory where he attempted to “fit in.”
+In 1894, he was moved to Fort Sill in Oklahoma Territory, where he attempted to “fit in.”
 He farmed and joined the Dutch Reformed Church, which expelled him because of his inability to resist gambling.

 Geronimo dictated his memoirs, published in 1906 as Geronimo’s Story of His Life.